Comparison

 The honest framing: if you've ever thought "I need to get a grip on spending," LazeeFish's envelope method is more likely to help — because it forces the decision upfront.
 Monarch shows you a well-designed picture of what happened; LazeeFish makes you decide what should happen.
 See our YNAB comparison for more context on the envelope philosophy, or try the savings calculator to see what a tighter budget actually adds up to over time.

-No trial expiry, no credit card.
+30-day free trial.
+No card to start.
 Connect a bank and create your first envelopes in minutes.